2. Eagle-headed Harp: Vision Through Music

 Dear Dad and All My Relatives,

-You are the Beginner’s BodyMind of the Source of all that is.
+Come participate fully within the Beginner’s BodyMind of the Source of all that is.

-You are the Sensual, Beautiful, Immanent Presence faithfully with.
+Feel into the Sensual, Beautiful, Immanent Presence faithfully with.

 May we live together in a way that future generations will find worthy.